Write Great Dialogue

 Pay particular attention to the words that are used.
 Are all the thoughts completely spelled out, or are there short cuts?

 Some new writers might wonder about contractions.
 As a child, I was taught that one never used them in formal writing.
-Well, they’re a must in dialogue.
+Later, I learned that isn’t always true.